-Depart Puno and take an overland journey of approximately 2 hours and 30 minutes to the town of Copacabana, located just across the border in Bolivia.
+Depart Puno and take an overland journey of approx. two hours and 30 minutes to the town of Copacabana, located just across the border in Bolivia.
 You will disembark your coach and visit the shrine and the Dark Indian Virgin.

 You will continue to the harbour where you will board a Hydrofoil Cruise to Sun Island, the birthplace of the Inca Empire.
-On this legendary island you will visit the Inca Grand and Stairs and

-Sacred Fountain and have lunch at Uma Kollu archaeological restaurant.
+On this legendary island you will visit the Inca Garden, Stairs and Fountain and take lunch at Uma Kollu archaeological Restaurant.
 Continue to Moon Island and visit the Sun Virgins Temple "Iñak Uyu" where you will then take the hydrofoil back to Copacabana for the road transfer to Hautajata.

-Upon arrival at Hautajata, a traditional Bolivian village, you will visit the Andean Roots Eco Village: The Altiplano Museum and meet the Limachi family whose ancestors built epic ships for expeditions across the Atlantic Ocean.
+Upon arrival at Hautajata, a traditional Bolivian village, you will visit the Andean Roots Eco Village: The Altiplano Museum and meet the Limachi family whose ancestors build epic ships for expeditions across the Atlantic Ocean.
 Here you'll enjoy elegant vicuñas, llamas, alpacas and the mythical Suri.
 In the afternoon, experience an audiovisual performance of "The Mystic World of the Kallawayas", the natural healers of Bolivia.
-During the performance, Tata Benjo, one of the Kallawayas, will give blessings and answer any questions by casting his sacred coca leaves.
+During the performance one of the Kallawaya will give blessings by casting his sacred coca leaves and answering any questions.
+From here, check in to your hotel, where dinner will be served along with a welcome drink and Folkloric show.